What are Non-GAAP Earnings?

 Why are Non-GAAP Earnings Reported?

-Another reason that companies use non-GAAP earnings is to show investors the management’s view of its core operations.
+Another reason that companies use non-GAAP earnings is to show investors management’s view of its core operations.

 Significance of Non-GAAP Earnings